Projects

 Improving the oral language skills of children with English as an Additional Language through a drama-based intervention (2022-2023) [PI]

 This project aimed to develop and test an intervention for improving EAL children’s oral language skills in English through theatre – a medium that seems well-suited to developing oral language, but whose potential has not been evaluated to date.
 It involved multiple phases (including a systematic review of the literature, knowledge exchange workshops with stakeholders, creative material design with theatre practitioners, and the collection of evaluation data).
 The project was funded by the John Fell Fund (Oxford University Press).
 You can read more about it on the CreATE Research Group website.
-Three manuscripts that stem from the project are currently undergoing peer-review.
-A report was published on the Oxford Education Deanery website, and a booklet containing 15 activities used in the intervention is accessible at the Department of Education website.
+You can read more about the project in the Oxford Education Deanery website, and find a booklet containing 15 activities used in the intervention in the Department of Education websiteA manuscript detailing the pilot study was published in First Language and can be accessed here

 The role of crosslinguistic influence in Greek child and adult learners' acquisition of English (2017-2021) [DPhil Project]

 My doctoral project explored the causes and effects of crosslinguistic influence (CLI) through in Greek learners of English as a Foreign Language (EFL).
 Two experiments investigated CLI in Greek-English sequential bilingual children (attending English monolingual or Greek-English bilingual immersion programmes in Greece): Experiment 1 focused on the use of sentential subjects, while Experiment 2 targeted the use of subordinate clause markers.
 A third experiment explored CLI in Greek adult learners of EFL.
 The project was funded by the Economic and Social Research Council (ESRC).
-The DPhil thesis can be accessed here.
-Moreover, a number of manuscripts that stem from the project are currently being prepared or are undergoing peer-review.
+The DPhil thesis can be dowloaded from here.
+Moreover:

 Setting research priorities for English as an Additional Language (2020-2021) [RA]